Brianna1915403/code-name-story/README.md

 ```
 ### **Story 006**
 #### **Card:** As a reader or writer, I can login by submission of login form.
+#### **Conversation** The submission will result in the user to log in or will provide an error if the user/password combination is incorrect and saves the user_id to a session variable.
+#### **Conformity** Previously created user is routed to login where the user enters their username and password.
+When credentials are entered correctly the user is logged in.
 ```php
     //Login method in the LoginController.
     function login(){